Thursday, March 9, 2017

 A little less than half way through my time in Hollywood, it came to pass that I got Tar-babied in a thirty million dollar lawsuit against Universal Pictures.
 Ill prepared and quaking, I was forced to enter...dom dom dom...Legal World.

-Sometime later, Universal released their fraternity blockbuster "Animal House" they had made for under 3 million which went on to gross 141 million, one of the most profitable studio films of all time.
-Jim and I instantly knew that "Frat Rats" was dead and if we continued to tart it around, folks would think we were pathetically trying a coattail run for a straight-to-video slot.
+Maybe a year later, Universal released their fraternity blockbuster "Animal House" they had made for under 3 million which went on to gross 141 million, one of the most profitable studio films to that point.
+Jim and I instantly knew that our "Frat Rats" was dead and if we continued to tart it around, folks would think we were pathetically trying a coattail run for a straight-to-video slot.
 So we packed up our Selectrics and stole back into the night.

-Jim (a fountain of ideas) and I (a slow drip of idea) had come up with a new story for a script about a lovable Dallas swindler named Eddie Bud Newhaus and the Texas-Oklahoma football game rowdies which, as we put it together, often made us laugh so hard we literally fell to the floor.
+Jim (a fountain of ideas) and I (a slow drip of idea) had come up with a new story anyway.
+It was to be a script about a lovable Dallas swindler named Eddie Bud Newhaus and the Texas-Oklahoma football game rowdies which, as we put it together, often made us laugh so hard we literally fell to the floor.
 Turns out, I would follow Jim's laughter any place.
-Lame, but fun.

-Somewhere along in here, Jim heard that his former executive producer had contacted his firm of attorneys, that he felt like Universal's "Animal House" had somehow ripped off "Frat Rats."
-I never paid much attention to all this; many people in Hollywood are either suing each other or are planning law suits or are talking about them.
+Somewhere along in here, Jim heard that his former executive producer had contacted his firm of attorneys because he felt like Universal's "Animal House" had somehow ripped off "Frat Rats."
+I never paid much attention to all this; many people in Hollywood are either suing each other or are planning law suits or are, at the very least, talking about them.
+Law suits and tennis are two of Hollywood's favorite sports.

 Then, one day it hit -- huge headline and front page story in Daily Variety.
 "Universal Sued For Thirty Million."
 Below in slightly smaller headlines, "Animal House gnawed by Upstart Frat Rats."
 Or something like that.